-Only a very limited number of other papers have examined international growth spillovers, but within this literature one can observe a variety of different models, estimated over different time periods, and using different data.
-However, the existing literature almost always finds evidence of positive growth spillovers among countries.
+While a very limited number of other papers have examined international growth spillovers, within this literature there is sizeable variability in model choice, sample analysis period, and dataset coverage.
+The existing literature almost universally finds evidence of positive growth spillovers among countries.

 Of the papers on international spatial growth effects, three look exclusively at a spatially autoregressive process, as in (3).
-Easterly and Levine (1997), one of the earliest and best known works allowing for spillovers, studies the African growth experience in an SAR framework without fixed effects and find evidence of positive spatial effects across countries.
-From their results, they conclude that policy changes which affect growth are more powerful when coordinated with policy changes in neighboring countries.
+Easterly and Levine (1997), one of the earliest and best known works allowing for spillovers, studies the African growth experience in an SAR framework without fixed effects.
+They find evidence of positive spatial effects across countries, and from their results they conclude that policy changes which affect growth are more powerful when coordinated with policy changes in neighboring countries.